Full Name: Jonathan Woodman

 Date of Birth: 10/02/1983

 I am a graduate 3D artist who has been working professionally in the games industry for three years.
 I specialise in creating environmental art assets for videogames.
 Games and the creation of artwork has been a life-long passion, and I feel privileged that I can professionally pursue it.
 My goals are to continue working in the industry, to keep learning, and to become a better artist.
+I'm an currently living in the United Kingdom.

 - Self-motivated, eager, and enthusiastic.
 I greatly enjoy working in a team environment.